-Meanwhile, PT SSS's application for land release (Pelepasan) of 1,769.61 ha of land in the forest zone from its original HGU area of 2,508.47 was not supported by the Land Office, as the Land Office is of the opinion that once HGU is approved (under KPP/KPPL in RTRWP 2003) there is no necessity to apply for land release, very much contrary to the Ministry of Forestry's stand.
-PT SSS had envisaged to certify this 2,508.47 ha of HGU area in its Lada Estate in Q4 of 2016 as per its time bound plan.
-However due to the difference in opinion between the Land Office (currently called Ministry of Agrarian Affairs and Spatial Planning/National Land Agency) and the Forestry Department (currently called Ministry of Environment and Justice Department), which of late has surfaced, PT SSS had no other option but to postpone its time bound plan to 2025 (may differ subject to the issuance of HGU by the national authorities).
+Meanwhile, PTSSS's application for land release (Pelepasan) of 1,769.61 ha of land in the forest zone from its original HGU area of 2,508.47 was not supported by the Land Office, as the Land Office is of the opinion that once HGU is approved (under KPP/KPPL in RTRWP 2003) there is no necessity to apply for land release, very much contrary to the Ministry of Forestry's stand.
+PTSSS had envisaged to certify this 2,508.47 ha of HGU area in its Lada Estate in Q4 of 2016 as per its time bound plan.
+However due to the difference in opinion between the Land Office (currently called Ministry of Agrarian Affairs and Spatial Planning/National Land Agency) and the Forestry Department (currently called Ministry of Environment and Justice Department), which of late has surfaced, PTSSS had no other option but to postpone its time bound plan to 2025 as approved by the RSPO Secretariat (may differ subject to the issuance of HGU by the national authorities).

 In 2015, the President of Republic of Indonesia issued Peraturan Pemerintah 104 dated 28 Dec 2015 and a new protocol for the "harmonization process" which replaced PP 60/2012 In addition to that, the Omnibus law under Undang Undang number 11 year of 2020 came into effect.
-We are pleased to inform that we have successfully obtained the approval on Pelepasan (Land Swap/TMKH) from the Ministry of Environment and Justice Department Jakarta in February 2023 for 4,669 ha as Areal Penggunaan Lain (APL).
-This allows PT SSS to proceed to the application of HGU.
+We are pleased to inform that we have successfully obtained the approval on Pelepasan (Land Swap/TMKH) from the Ministry of Environment and Justice Department Jakarta in February 2023 for

+4,669 ha as Areal Penggunaan Lain (APL).
+This allows PTSSS to proceed to the application of HGU.
 The balance area is still pending approval for Pelepasan from the Ministry of Environment and Justice Department Jakarta. ie 1769.61ha (from its original HGU of the year 2005).
 The timeline on obtaining HGU for the said area is beyond the control of PTSSS as it is currently being processed by the Ministry of Agrarian Affairs and Spatial Planning/National Land Agency.
 We are targeting to get the HGU for these areas in 2025 (may differ subject to the issuance of HGU by the national authorities).

-We are pleased to inform that PTSSS has successfully obtained the RSPO certificate in November 2018.
-The long overdue HGU for 6004.15 ha was received on 12th March 2018.
+We are pleased to inform that PTSSS has successfully obtained the initial RSPO certificate in November 2018.
+The long overdue HGU for additional 6004.15 ha was received on 12th March 2018.
 In 2019, we have completed the RSPO Scope Extension Assessment for the HGU newly acquired area of 6004.15 along with RSPO Annual Surveillance Assessment 1 for 713.47ha.
-The RSPO Annual Surveillance Assessment for 6717.62ha is ongoing since 2019.
+Since 2019, the RSPO Annual Surveillance Assessment for 6717.62ha is ongoing.

-In summary for our Indonesian operations, the RSPO certification will be categorized into two (2) entities, namely Lada Estate (including Plasma Lada, Runtu, Arut and Kumai) and Runtu Estate.
-For our Plasma area, we have obtained Hak Milik for 833 ha and another 431.88 ha is currently in progress.
-Hak Pakai for 1116 ha of conservation area in Plasma Kumai will be issued once the payment of BPHTB (tax) to Bapenda has been made.
-We anticipate to perform RSPO Scope Extension Assessment for the entire Plasma area including the conservation area in 2025 once we have obtained Hak Milik for all plasma smallholders.
+In summary for our Indonesian operations, the scope of RSPO certification will be categorised into two (2) entities, namely Lada Estate (including Plasma Lada, Runtu, Arut and Kumai) and Runtu Estate.
+For our Plasma area, we have obtained Hak Milik for 820.55 ha and another 447.33 ha is currently in progress.
+The land title for conservation area in Plasma Kumai i.e Hak Pakai of 1115.82 ha has been issued while pending an approximately 13.89 ha.
+We anticipate to perform RSPO Scope Extension Assessment for the entire Plasma area (with Hak Milik) including the conservation area (with Hak Pakai) in 2025 once we have obtained Hak Milik and Hak Pakai in full.
+We will also perform the RSPO Scope Extension Assessment for the additional HGU area by the end of 2025.